A feature film from JPCatholic

-Two rival acting students are forced to reconcile their differences and play lovers Romeo and Juliet in their final school play, vying for a $25k cash prize.
+Two rival acting students are forced to reconcile their differences and play lovers Romeo and Juliet in their final school play, vying for a life-changing prize.

 June 29, 2022

 The inaugural project in JPCatholic’s Feature Film Program finished filming in Escondido on Tuesday.Read More

 The first project in JPCatholic’s Feature Film Program began filming today in Escondido.Read More

 May 6, 2022

 Maggie Mahrt (‘10) will return to JPCatholic to direct the inaugural project in JPCatholic’s Feature Film Program.Read More

 O, Brawling Love!, written by senior screenwriting student Bella Lake, has been selected to be produced as the inaugural project in JPCatholic’s Feature Film Program.Read More